PyChina/weekly/content/Issue/issue-394.md

     + TEACHINGPYTHON.FM
     + podcast

-“In this episode, Kelly and Sean discuss plausible trends in machine learning, artificial intelligence, augmented and virtual reality, and data science that we may see in schools by 2024.
-We focus on 5 areas from microscale in the classroom to macro across the entire educational system.”
+"In this episode, Kelly and Sean discuss plausible trends in machine learning, artificial intelligence, augmented and virtual reality, and data science that we may see in schools by 2024.
+We focus on 5 areas from microscale in the classroom to macro across the entire educational system."

 (`是也乎:`